ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 .. warning::

-   Not all mavlink traffic involved in the testing is present in the buildlogs tlog file.
+   Not all MAVLink traffic involved in the testing is present in the buildlogs tlog file.
 Only traffic to/from MAVProxy itself (as opposed to additional MAVProxy --outputs) is present.
 See AutoTest Structure for more information.

 Correlation of Output Files with the autotest server ....................................................